 Forty-five percent of student interviewees said young adults believe they are expected to be casual about sex in college.
 Thirty-six percent thought their peers were too casual about sex.
 When asked about the definition of a hookup, students preferred a very broad definition because of the pressure to hook up.
 They defined it as anything from kissing to sex.

 Freitas also discovered an official social contract surrounding hooking up.

-Concerning hookups and feelings, 41 percent said they were profoundly unhappy.
+When asked about their attitudes concerning hookups, 41 percent said they were profoundly unhappy.
 Another 23 percent expressed ambivalence about their feelings toward the experience, and 36 percent said they were more or less fine with it.

 Many students said that hookups were efficient because they were really busy, over-scheduled and always on the go.
-They said they really didn’t have time for relationships in college so hookups were an efficient way to get sex.
-Yet when Freitas asked students about dating, both sexes said that nobody dates on campus, but that they wished they would.
+They really didn’t have time for relationships in college so hookups were an efficient way to get sex.
+Yet when Freitas asked students about dating, both men and women said that nobody dates on campus, but that they wished they would.
 In reality, many respondents said if someone would ask them out on a date they would go.
-There was much interest in dating, but the students felt like they couldn’t date.
+There was much interest in dating, but the students felt like they couldn't date.
 Additionally, Freitas said there was so much yearning for romance and a connection of knowing and being known.